moler-group/scanning-squid/docs/pages/microscope.rst

     .. figure:: ../images/microscope.jpg
         :scale: 35%

 During a typical measurment (scan or capacitive touchdown), all settings/parameters of all instruments attached to the microscope are automatically queried and recorded, forming a "snapshot" of the microscope at the time of the measurement.
 This snapshot is saved along with a raw data file and a MATLAB .mat file containing data converted to real units.
-See :ref:`/examples/ScanSurfaceExample.ipynb` for a demonstration of scanning a plane with a :class:`microscope.susceptometer.SusceptometerMicroscope`.
+See :ref:`/examples/ScanSurfaceExample.ipynb` for a demonstration of scanning a sample surface with a :class:`microscope.susceptometer.SusceptometerMicroscope`.

     .. toctree::
         :maxdepth: 2